Islam in Angola

 Angola is a predominantly Christian country with Islam being a minority religion.
 As of 2014 census, there are 195,000 Muslims in Angola, representing less than 1% of total population.
 Most Muslims in Angola are Sunni.
 They are generally foreign migrants from West Africa and the Middle East, although a few are local converts.
-There exist several Islamic organizations that run mosques, schools and community centers.
+There exist several Islamic organizations that run mosques, schools, and community centers.
 The Association of the Development of Islam in Angola is the primary proselytizing organization.
 Muslim Angolans are represented by the Supreme Council of Angolan Muslims of Luanda.
 As of 2020, the Angolan government does not legally recognize any Muslim organizations; as a result, mosques in the country have faced restrictions and many have been shut down by the government.

 Legal status

 The 2010 Angolan Constitution guarantees freedom of religion to all of its citizens.
 In late 2016, however, messages spread that the Angolan government had banned Islam and closed down all mosques in the country, stating that it clashed with the state's Christian values.
-The US State Department's 2013 report into global religious freedom counted 194 different religious groups that were denied legal recognition, the large majority of which were Christian organisations, and this included Islam.
-The US report does say a mosque was destroyed - including one in Luanda's Zango neighbourhood - though, while it says two mosques were shut down, 52 churches were closed in the same year.
+The U.S. State Department's 2013 report into global religious freedom counted 194 different religious groups that were denied legal recognition, the large majority of which were Christian organisations, and this included Islam.
+The U.S. report does say a mosque was destroyed—including one in Luanda's Zango neighbourhood—though, while it says two mosques were shut down, 52 churches were closed in the same year.

 The government requires religious groups to petition for legal status.
 Upon recognition, these groups are allowed to build schools and places of worship.
 In order to be recognized, a group must have more than 100,000 and be present in 12 out of 18 provinces.
 The population of Muslims, however, is estimated at only 90,000.
 While the government has given legal status to 83 religious groups (all of them Christian), it has not given legal status to any Muslim groups.
-The president of the Islamic Community of Angola has criticized Angola's threshold for recognition by stating, "You need 100,000 to be recognised as a religion or officially you cannot pray".
+The president of the Islamic Community of Angola has criticized Angola's threshold for recognition by stating: "You need 100,000 to be recognised as a religion or officially you cannot pray".

-The US State Department reports that the government often permits non-registered groups to exist and function, but notes instances of Angolan authorities shutting down mosques (see section below).
+The U.S. State Department reports that the government often permits non-registered groups to exist and function, but notes instances of Angolan authorities shutting down mosques.

-In November 2013, Angolan foreign minister Georges Chikoti said that there were eight Islamic denominations in Angola, but none met the legal requirements for registration, and "so they can't practice their faith until concluding the process".
+In November 2013, Angolan Foreign Minister Georges Rebelo Chikoti said that there were eight Islamic denominations in Angola, but none met the legal requirements for registration, and "so they can't practice their faith until concluding the process".
 Chikoti states that some Muslim groups had not registered their mosques officially, but did not specify which legal requirements they had not met.